MSR-DE/Dual-Donchian-Channel-With-Hurst-Exponent-in-MQl-5/README.md

 ## Performance Data (2019 – 2026)

-The system was developed using manual Walk-Forward Analysis (WFA) on MT5 to prevent curve-fitting, followed by a high-tick quality historical single-window backtest across 7 highly varied asset classes to ensure broad robustness.
+The system was developed using manual Walk-Forward Analysis (WFA) on MT5 to prevent curve-fitting across 7 highly varied asset classes to ensure broad robustness.

 ### Backtest Results Summary